Fort Myers Family Law Attorneys

 When a judge makes a decision in a contested divorce, that decision is binding, meaning it cannot be appealed just because you feel it is unfair.
 Each spouse must honor the terms of these enforceable orders.
 This is part of the reason why many couples explore mediation and other forms of alternative dispute resolution before turning to divorce litigation: In mediation, you retain some control over the outcome and can always choose to walk away from negotiations.
 In a divorce trial, the judge has decision-making authority, and you cannot back out unless you and your spouse can settle the contested issues.

-If you are looking to modify a divorce order, get advice from our Fort Myers family lawyers.
+If you are looking to modify a divorce order, get advice from our Fort Myers family lawyer.
 We will assess your situation and advise whether a judge is likely to accept your request.

 Because many marriages do statistically end in divorce, some couples use prenuptial and postnuptial agreements to predetermine how some matters will be handled in the event of a separation.
 This is especially frequent in situations where one or both spouses are high-net-worth individuals.